iamfonz/PortfolioSite/content/portfolio/shoe-inventory/index.md

 And so, my quest to overhaul the inventory process started around 2014.
 I didn't have any programming skills when I started this venture.
 Though, I had more than enough Excel and PC skills to rig something together.
 It started out as filling in an Excel worksheet with Sku and Quantity pairs.
 While it was a bit faster than pen and paper, it still wasn't quite cutting it.

 One day when I was repairing a colleague's PC, I found an old USB barcode scanner in the network room.
-I was ecstatic becayse I knew scanning barcodes was going to be much faster and easier.
+I was ecstatic because I knew scanning barcodes was going to be much faster and easier.
 But I still had a hurdle to overcome.
 I needed a way to match the barcode values with Sku values.